 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

+Finding ways to take care of yourself provides hope and healing.
 Here are some ideas for self-care that parents have found helpful:

 It can help to talk with a trusted family member or friend about the symptoms of grief and ways to manage them.
-Mental health professionals are also available to listen and provide encouragement and resources.
+Mental health professionals are also available to listen and provide resources.